codex-academy/Nelisa/6_Deploy_roles_login.md

   * read-only users can see data;
   * read-only users can't add data;
   * read-only users can't create and manage user roles.
 * You don't need to test that `bcrypt` works properly, but you do need to test that you are implementing it correctly.
+Look at the password before and after you apply bcrypt to it and check that it's changed.

 ## Learning areas